supasuge/GrizzCTF2024-Official/Web/Oopsies!/solution/README.md

     Difficulty: Easy
 ## Challenge Name: Oopsies!
 **Challenge Description:**
-In the "Oopsies!" challenge, participants are tasked with bypassing authentication to access a protected flag.
+In the "Oopsies!" challenge, participants are tasked with bypassing authentication to access a protected flag as the `admin` user.
 This challenge tests the participant's understanding of web security, particularly in the areas of authentication and sensitive information discovery.
 ___
 Challenge Resources:
     - [Flask Documentation](https://flask.palletsprojects.com/): Flask Web Framework